 In California, a number of construction and erection operations are divided into two separate classifications based on the hourly wage of the employees and each of these classifications has a different advisory pure premium rate.
 For each of these classification pairs, a specific hourly wage threshold is used to determine whether the payroll and claims for an employee are assigned to the "high wage" or "low wage" classification.
 There are currently 16 pairs of "dual wage" classifications.

-Example - Automatic Sprinkler Installation
+Example – Classification 5185/5186, Automatic Sprinkler Installation

-For workers engaged in the installation of an automatic sprinkler system whose hourly wage rate is less than $27.00 per hour, the appropriate classification is 5185, Automatic Sprinkler Installation – within buildings – less than $27.00.
-Workers whose hourly wage rate equals or exceeds $27.00 per hour.
+For workers engaged in the installation of an automatic sprinkler system whose hourly wage rate is less than $27.00 per hour, the appropriate classification is 5185, Automatic Sprinkler Installation – within buildings – including storage and yard employees – employees whose regular hourly wage does not equal or exceed $27.00 per hour.

 If you have a classification question that you would like covered in a future Classification and Test Audit Insight e-newsletter, email us at [email protected].